altruios/namshubettulpa/public/namshubettulpa/chapters/interludes.md

 ~Al-tok's body jerked as it took hold~
 *Al-tok reached upward, bound by leather cuffs tied to metal bars reaching to his sides* 'AT::Frail arms...'
-*He lowered his arms - then sat up as far as his neck-cuff would allow* *Craning his neck he saw a mirror - his own shaven head* 'Sight is a wonder, but only in the front... so much better just to know things.'
+*He lowered his arms - then sat up as far as his neck-cuff would allow.
+Craning his neck he saw a mirror - his own shaven head* 'Sight is a wonder, but only in the front... so much better just to know things.'
 ~He heard a door open, the hinged squeaked~
 'AT::A creak cascading down by a function (9,227/27,799, 9,181/18,119, 74,047/47,777)...'
-~He very much liked hearing~
+~He very much liked hearing.
-~He was physical finally, with some new notable advantages~ 'Raised privileges.'
+He was physical finally, with some new notable advantages~ 'Raised privileges.'
 "RG::Hello, my name is Robert, Robert Glass."
 ~Al-tok examined him~